dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 Connections are available only for paid plans.

-As an Admin, go to ️Admin > Connections > Select the desired Connection and click `Connect` > Authenticate your account and select the data you wish to synchronize with Dust.
+As an Admin, go to ️Admin > Connections > Select the desired Connection, click `Connect` > Authenticate your account, and select the data you wish to synchronize with Dust.

 ##Slack

-The admin needs to select the Slack channels you want to synchronize with Dust, the @dust bot will automatically join the selected channels.
+The admin needs to select the Slack channels you want to synchronize with Dust; the @dust bot will automatically join the selected channels.
 However, make sure that the Dust app is already installed and authorized in your workspace.

 ##Notion

-To synchronize Notion pages, the admin can only select top level pages.
-To add lower level pages, the admin can use the search bar and select the desired pages.
+To synchronize Notion pages, the admin can only select top-level pages.
+To add lower-level pages, the admin can use the search bar and select the desired pages.
 Notion API doesn’t allow navigation.

 **How to update Connections**

-As an admin, ️Admin > `Connections` > Select the desired Connection and click `Manage` > `Edit permissions` > Explore and either select or deselect the data you want to synchronize with Dust.
+As an admin, ️Admin > `Connections` > Select the desired Connection, click `Manage` > `Edit permissions` > Explore, and either select or deselect the data you want to synchronize with Dust.

 ### What are Connections' current limits?

-Slack: Dust doesn't take into account external files or content behind a URL.
+Slack: Dust doesn't take into account private channels, group direct messages, external files, or content behind a URL.
 Notion: Dust doesn't take into account external files or content behind a URL.
 Google Drive: Dust doesn't take into account files with more than 750Kb of extracted text.
 Github: Dust only gathers data from issues, discussions, and top-level pull request comments (but not in-code comments in pull requests, nor the actual source code or other GitHub data)